mvdnbrk/laravel-mix-docs/extract.md

 mix.js(src, output).extract();
 ```

-Bundling all JavaScript into a single files does come with a potential downside:
+Bundling all JavaScript into a single file does come with a potential downside:
 each time you change a minor detail in your application code, you must bust the cache for all users.
 That means all of your vendor libraries must be re-downloaded and cached.
 Yikes - not ideal!